strangerstudios/pmpro-courses/readme.txt

 4. A course page on the site frontend showing overview content, a registration box with required levels, and a list of lessons.

 == Changelog ==
+= 1.2.6 - 2024-10-17 =
+* FEATURE: Now updating the plugin from paidmembershipspro.com.
+* ENHANCEMENT: Updated translation files bundled with the plugin.
+* ENHANCEMENT: Improved translation strings for the plugin.
+(Thanks @DAnn2012)

 = 1.2.5 - 2023-08-04 =
 * SECURITY: Sanitizing options when saving to the database for activating modules.